marmelab/react-admin/docs/Theming.md

 } />
 ```

-The `icon` prop allows to set the menu left icon.
+The `letfIcon` prop allows to set the menu left icon.

 Additional props are passed down to [the underling material-ui `<MenuItem>` component](https://material-ui.com/api/menu-item/#menuitem-api).